Easy Plum Cake – Soft, Moist, and Fluffy

 Spoon batter into baking dish and spread evenly.

-Mix all ingredients, then spoon the batter into a baking dish and spread the batter evenly.
-I used a 8×10 inch (25cmx21cm) baking pan but a regular standard 9-by-12 inch (23×30 cm) pan works well too.
-The cake might turn out slightly flatter.
+Mix all cake batter ingredients, then spoon the batter into a baking dish and spread it evenly.
+I used a 8×10 inch (25cmx21cm) baking pan but a regular standard 9-by-13 inch (23×33 cm) pan works well too.
+The cake might turn out slightly flatter and you need more plums

 easy plum cake recipe